Top 10 Benefits of Learning a Foreign Language

 12 Boosts your self-esteem

-Learning a language is also a good way to get off your comfort zone.
-It's bound to be a difficult journey, but comes with wider opportunities and abilities in the end.
-Even if a language may seem useless to you or others, that would still indirectly improve you in multiple domains.
-With that in mind, you'll realize how capable you are and that itself can boost your self-esteem.
-Not only it's necessary for seeking more knowledge or expanding your career, but it helps your life in the long-term.
+Learning a language is a good way to step out of your comfort zone.
+It's bound to be a difficult journey but comes with wider opportunities and abilities in the end.
+Even if a language seems useless to you or others, it can still indirectly improve you in multiple domains.

-Being able to speak two or more languages and be able to use them for your job or when traveling is very gratifying.
+Being able to speak two or more languages and use them for your job or when traveling is very gratifying.

 13 Understanding foreign music